 Sengled Smart Window & Door Sensor

-Sengled is one of the most competitively priced smart wifi sensor.
-It is sold in the pack of two.
+Sengled is one of the most competitively priced smart wifi sensors.
+It is sold in a pack of two.
 Sengled works on the ZigBee protocol and requires any ZigBee compatible hub.
 It works with Alexa and Google Assistant.

-The SmartThings compatible smart contact sensor helps you automate lights depending upon if the door or window is open/close.
+The SmartThings compatible smart contact sensor helps you automate lights depending upon if the door or window is open/closed.